Adding an HTTP Listener

 The port number ranges from 1 to 65535.

-Select the HTTPS listener to which requests are redirected.
+Specifies the HTTPS listener to which HTTP requests are redirected to encrypt the communication and improve service security.

 Access Control